 Source: UNSW Master of Analytics (Marketing)

 A digital marketing degree may be a good choice if you are especially interested in reaching customers online.
-Topics such as ecommerce, blogging, email campaigns, the online customer experience and social media marketing may be emphasised in a digital marketing degree.
+Topics such as ecommerce, blogging, email campaigns, the online customer experience and social media campaigns may be emphasised.

 A social media marketing degree and digital marketing degree are essentially the same thing.
 Marketing instructors usually talk in terms of digital platforms, a term that refers to social media channels such as Facebook and Instagram but also covers apps like Spotify and Uber.

 When you learn about social media marketing, the focus is generally on conceptual tools and skills that are long-lasting and transferable.
-The exact details of how to succeed with social media marketing are constantly changing along with the social media landscape.
+The exact details of how to succeed with social media are constantly changing along with the digital landscape.

 An online marketing degree is a good choice if you lack the time, inclination or option to attend a campus.
-Every type of marketing degree is available online.
+Every type of marketing program is available online.

 You can expect a high-quality learning experience with online study.
-The best marketing degrees are designed exclusively for online students and are great for working professionals.
+The best marketing degrees are designed exclusively for online learning and are great for working professionals.

 The normal pattern of study is to do one subject at a time, with each unit completed over a 6-8 week teaching period.
 To keep you engaged, you can connect to classmates through online discussion forums, social media and other channels.